 If you are an employer then you will be required to collect tax and National Insurance contributions (NIC) from your employee's wages under the Pay As You Earn (PAYE) system and pay it to HMRC.
-The first thing you will need to do is register as an employer with HMRC and get employer PAYE and Accounts Office references.
+The first thing you will need to do is register as an employer with HMRC and get PAYE and Accounts Office references.
 You can register online on GOV.UK and HMRC provide support for new employers; the phone number is 0300 200 3211 (textphone number is 0300 200 3212).

 In rare circumstances you may not need to worry about registering as an employer with HMRC and operating PAYE.
-For 2025/26 this will only normally be the case where your employee(s) earns less than the NIC secondary threshold with you, does not receive any non-cash benefits from you and does not have another job or pension income.
-For the 2025/26 tax year, the secondary threshold is £96 per week or £417 per month.
+Normally this will only be the case where your employee(s) earns less than the NIC Lower Earnings Limit (LEL) with you and does not receive any non-cash benefits from you.
+If the employee has more than one job with you, then you consider the earnings from both together.
+For the 2022/23 tax year, the LEL is £123 per week or £533 per month.